RavioliMavioli/RavioliMavioli.github.io/README.md

 Hello!
 This is RavioliMavioli's commission and portofolio website created by using pure HTML, CSS, and JavaScript.

 Why did I create this from scratch?
-Why did't I use Wix, Wordpress, or Carrd like any other Artists?
+Why didn't I use Wix, Wordpress, or Carrd like any other Artists?

 Because why not.
 And I hate Wordpress.